dandels/dmodman/README.md

 dmodman is a Linux-native TUI mod manager for [Nexus Mods](https://www.nexusmods.com/), written in Rust.
 It functions as a handler for the nxm:// protocol, removing the need for manual downloads.

-The readme is slightly ahead of the latest release.
-The brave and impatient can build from git.

 ![The TUI with a list of mod files, a completed download, some files that could be updated, and some messages.
 On the top is a bar with keybindings.](/screenshot.png)